A bit of Cloudflare’s Birthday Week history, Tunnels, and welcome Michele Yetman

 That does feel good.
 I mean, shipping feels good, right?

 I mean, getting software out feels really good.
-So I think that's great.
+Absolutely.
+I think that's great.

 Exactly.
 I know a few, but I'm curious because there's always new aspects to be aware of.